mrrocks/framer-workflow/README.md

 # Framer workflow for Alfred

-This simple workflow lets you search and open Framer projects with Framer Studio.
+This simple workflow lets you search and open Framer projects in Framer Studio.

+## Instructions

+Fire Alfred, use the `fr` keyword to search for Framer projects, then press enter to open in Framer Studio.

+:bowtie: